Prevention, Not Poison

 What can you do?

-Eliminate access to food and shelter for rats → Reduce rat reproduction → Less rats
+Eliminate access to food and shelter for rats → Reduce rat reproduction → Fewer rats

 Toss food waste into secure compost bins: